jayesh15111988/JKProgressPercentageCounter/README.md

    This closure gets called as soon as the progress percentage counter label animation is finished.
 * animationDuration - This is the animation duration for both progress indicator and label values counter.

-_You can include this amazing library in your iOS project by including following line in the podfile_ <br/>
+_You can include this library in your iOS project by adding following line to the podfile_ <br/>
  `pod 'JKProgressPercentageCounter', :git => 'git@github.com:jayesh15111988/JKProgressPercentageCounter.git'` and running `pod update` thereafter

-> For convenience, I have added a demo to this project.
+> For convenience, I have added a demo along with this library.
 You can get hang of extra parameters and other ways to customize the appearance of animating percentage labels.
 I have tried to add demo for every possible major scenario.
 Let me know if something is missing or needs more clarification or attention